 The contribution charges are a percentage that providers take out every time they pay into your pension scheme.
 Some lenders will impose a commission of 2% each time you deposit money into your fund so the costs of your monthly contributions can stack up.
 Fortunately for you though, these costs are less common today than a few years back so when choosing a pension plan, be sure to ask your provider if they include this fee in their schemes.

 It’s a pension fee that caters to withdrawing or transferring your pension pot.
 Exit fees do vary more widely than even the AMCs.
 According to several reports, more than 700,000 pension plan users have faced exit fees of up to 10% – a situation that has led the Financial Conduct Authority (FCA) to impose a cap of 1% for pension savers over the age of 55, and an exit fee ban on any new pension schemes.

 So, before you take out a plan, make sure that you consult your financial advisor and figure out if the pension provider you want charges an exit fee of more than £10, or if the pension plan comes with unique benefits or guarantees (such as a guaranteed annuity rate).

 Here’s the deal:

-Most pension provider today, with the financial crisis paralysing businesses, many pension companies are making transfers tricky with high exit fees and cumbersome processes.
+Most pension providers today, with the financial crisis paralyzing businesses, many pension companies are making transfers tricky with high exit fees and cumbersome processes.
 So it would help if you were careful when selecting your pension provider.

 In some states, some pension companies will add another charge in the form of a ‘platform fee.’
 It’s another cost they’ll impose just for the privilege of using their services.